Acknowledgement Letter

 Major Projects Skills Guarantee (MPSG)

-The Major Projects Skills Guarantee is a policy that provides job opportunities for ATCs on high value construction and infrastructure projects.
+A policy that provides job opportunities for ATCs on high value construction and infrastructure projects.

-Non-contestable items
+Non-contestable Items

 Items that are considered as only being available through the international marketplace or local suppliers only.
 That is, it is considered that there is no current competition between international and local suppliers to provide the good or service.